1. Equal opportunities for men and women

 At the HOYA Group we work to achieve fair employment opportunities and benefits for both genders.

-At HOYA Corporation, currently 66 women are active in management positions.* We do not discriminate based on gender in hiring, promotions, or pay increases, and instead focus on actively employing human resources with highly specialized capabilities and morals.
-In addition, as of the end of June 2016, one of external directors is woman.
+At HOYA Corporation in Japan, currently 163 women are active in management positions.* We do not discriminate based on gender in hiring, promotions, or pay increases, and instead focus on actively employing human resources with highly specialized capabilities and morals.
+In addition, as of the end of June 2022, two of external directors are women.

-Despite our proactive actions, the women in management percentage is still 5.4% within Japan.
+By our proactive actions, the women in management percentage increase to 14.3% within Japan.
 In order to increase the women in management percentage in Japan going forward, we will promote the development of a working environment that allows the women working at HOYA to feel reassured in their continual employment.

 *Management positions: Total of managers (organizations above unit) and supervisors (heads of organizations below section)